 This bill amends the Limited Electrical Energy Producers Act to establish new requirements for large customer-generators participating in net energy metering.
-Specifically, it mandates that facilities with a generating capacity greater than one megawatt but less than five megawatts, which come into service after January 1, 2026, must consume at least 33 percent of their own generated electricity annually.
+Specifically, it mandates that facilities with a generating capacity greater than one megawatt and up to five megawatts, which come into service after January 1, 2026, must consume at least 33 percent of their own generated electricity annually.
 This consumption requirement does not apply to low- and moderate-income customers as defined by the Public Utilities Commission.
 Additionally, the bill introduces the definition of "industrial host," which refers to customer-generators that serve a group of commercial, industrial, or institutional entities, and allows for compensation for excess generation beyond the group's total annual electricity usage.

 Statutes affected: